 But even before window shopping is enabled on the exchange sites, many states — including some that use HealthCare.gov — will have 2021 rates available on their insurance department websites well before open enrollment begins.
 (Find your state insurance department.)

-As an example, the Nevada Division of Insurance has a web page where people can select their county and age and see pre-subsidy prices well in advance of open enrollment (rates are typically available on that page by late September).
+As an example, the Nevada Division of Insurance has a web page where people can select their county and age and see pre-subsidy prices well in advance of open enrollment (rates for the coming year are typically available on that page by late September).
 Nevada’s page shows on- and off-exchange plans, but it doesn’t account for premium subsidies.